National Infant Immunization Week & Vaccine Injury

 The price of protection was recognized by the federal government in 1988, when it created the National Vaccine Injury Compensation Program (VICP) to award compensation to people who were injured, or to their estates in the event of death, caused by vaccinations.
 Over 16,870 claims have been filed with this no-fault alternative dispute resolution system since it began, and almost 4,600 have been determined to be compensable.

-If you have seen a change in your child’s mental or physical development after a vaccination, or have suffered a vaccine injury, you have nothing to lose by contacting the PA vaccine injury attorneys at Wapner Newman.
+If you have seen a change in your child’s mental or physical development after a vaccination, or have suffered a vaccine injury, you have nothing to lose by contacting the PA vaccine and personal injury attorneys at Wapner Newman.
 For almost 40 years, we have been the trusted advocates for countless personal injury victims and their families throughout Pennsylvania and New Jersey.
 We offer risk-free consultations and work on a contingency basis, which means that we do not require you to pay any fees until we have secured a recovery on your behalf.
 We encourage you to contact us today by calling 1-800-LAW-6600 or filling out a free case evaluation form.